MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 **4 - Add output variables**

-Next ... in the output section of the template, we will add outputs to make it easier to get the keys and connection strings we will need to run our app locally
+In the output section of the template, we will add outputs to make it easier to get the keys and connection strings we will need to run our app locally.
+Replace the `outputs` section with the code below:

 ```json
 "outputs": {